netinvent/npbackup/README.md

 So, a new backup solution out of nowhere, packed with too much features for it's own good ?
 Not really !

 NPBackup relies on the well known [restic](https://restic.net) backup program, which has been battle proven for years.
 While restic is a fanstastic program, NPBackup expands restic by offering a wider set of features.
+Still, NPBackup repos are basically managed by restic, and can be viewed / restored / maintained by restic.

 ## Quickstart

 NPBackup consists of four programs:
 - npbackup-cli: CLI version of the backup program
-- npbackup-gui: GUI version of the backup program, useful to create YAML config files
+- npbackup-gui: GUI version of the backup program, useful to create YAML config files and for end users, can also act as cli
 - npbackup-viewer: View and restore restic repositories without configuration
 - upgrade_server: Separate server to provide npbackup clients with newer binaries